PeterHuang024/NBA_Rookie_Analysis/README.md

 | ![figure1](https://github.com/peterhuang024/NBA_Rookie_Analysis/blob/master/Graph/figure_1.png) | ![figure2](https://github.com/peterhuang024/NBA_Rookie_Analysis/blob/master/Graph/figure_2.png)
 |:--:|:--:|
 | Figure 1: Distribution of game played of players play over five years or not | Figure 2: Distribution of offensive rebounds of players play over five years or not |

 | ![figure3](https://github.com/peterhuang024/NBA_Rookie_Analysis/blob/master/Graph/figure_3.png) |
 |:--:|
 | Figure 3: Pairwise correlation of all 19 features.
 Both axes are 19 features.|

+## Data Preprocessing
+First, the original data has 1,340 data points but there is duplication.
+After removing duplications, there are 1,328 distinct rows remaining.
+Next, there is no null value and all features are float or integer type in the dataset.
+Then, separated into 80% training data and 20% testing data.
+In this analysis, I used the training data to do the parameter tuning and testing data to check each model’s performance.
+I also tried some feature engineering such as PCA and scaled features; however, the performance does not improve.
+Thus, in this analysis, I only report the result using original attributes.

+## Classification Models & Result